merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 The only relevant difference between `v7.1-dev` and `v8.0` (with respect to reproducing our results) is the default KEGG snapshot, which is newer in `v8.0` than the version we used for the analyses in this paper.
 The choice of KEGG version affects the results of {% include PROGRAM name="anvi-run-kegg-kofams" %} and {% include PROGRAM name="anvi-estimate-metabolism" %}.
 In order to use the same version we did, you should run the following code to download the appropriate snapshot onto your computer into the directory `KEGG_2020-12-23/` (you can change that path if you want):

+{:.warning}
+The below command works in anvi'o v7.1, but if you are using a later version of anvi'o, you will need to use the program `anvi-setup-kegg-data` instead (we renamed it).
+The same parameters should work (we tested it as of anvi'o v8-dev).

 ```bash
 anvi-setup-kegg-kofams --kegg-snapshot v2020-12-23 \
                        --kegg-data-dir KEGG_2020-12-23